 - It is possible to get alerted whenever there is an exception logged in the stages of the Microsoft Flow

 - It is possible to set up a custom user access policy so that users having only required privileges can access the message content tracked in the Microsoft Flow

 - We can set up a customized dashboard to monitor the transactions happening in a Microsoft Flow

 - It is easier to find the exact stage where the transaction instance has failed and fix it with minimal cost

 - It is also possible to track the stages that constitute the same business flow but is present in a different Microsoft Flow or a completely different infrastructure using the Checkpoint with Correlation action of BAM

-Serverless360 BAM can be used to track the flow of data and the actions happening in Microsoft Flow.
+Business Activity Monitoring in Serverless360 can be used to track the flow of data and the actions happening in Microsoft Flow.
 It can be used to find and fix the issues happening in a Microsoft Flow in a much easier and an efficient manner.
 It also reduces the efforts involved in monitoring the transactions happening in Microsoft Flow.